kristianmandrup/libraries/README.md

 }
 ```

-`libs` is for simple libraries that are a single javascript file.
-Anything beyond one file is a component and should
+The `libs` entry is for simple libraries that are a single javascript file.
- have its own component configuration.
+Anything library with more than one file is a "component" and should have its own component configuration.

 Component configuration: